Jean-Jacques Blaise d'Abbadie

-Jean-Jacques Blaise d'Abbadie (1726–1765) was the French Director-general of the Colony of Louisiana.
+Jean-Jacques Blaise d'Abbadie (February 4, 1726 – February 4, 1765, New Orleans) was the French Director-general of the Colony of Louisiana.
 He served from February 1763 until he died in office two years later, in New Orleans.

 Naval career

 Born at Château d'Audaux near Navarrenx, France, in 1726, d'Abbadie was educated at College d'Harcourt in Paris, from which he graduated in 1742 (age sixteen).
 He entered the royal service as a clerk in the lumber-receiving department of the Rochefort naval yard.
 During the next two years he worked as a scribe in the comptroller's office and clerk in the naval repair shop.
 In 1745-46 Jean-Jacques served aboard a French man-of-war in the Antilles and in Canadian waters.
 Captured by English forces in 1746, he was held as a prisoner of war until the Treaty of Aix-la-Chapelle set him free, whereupon he returned to working in the French naval bureaucracy.
 He was promoted to chief clerk of the artillery department in 1751 and to commissary-general in 1757 (at approximately 31 years of age).

 Commissioned ordonnateur (administrative chief and first judge of the colonial tribunal) of Louisiana on December 29, 1761, d'Abbadie was ordered by the French crown to improve relations between the colony's feuding religious orders, the Capuchins and Jesuits, and to efficiently administer the colony's financial, police and judicial affairs.
 Shortly after departing Bordeaux, his ship was captured by English warships.
 He was again held as a prisoner of war, this time for three months.
 Following his release in Barbados, d'Abbadie returned to France.